 Dr Wang stated that a biosimilar product is highly similar to and has no clinically meaningful differences in terms of safety, purity, and potency, i.e. safety and effectiveness, from an FDA-approved reference product.

-An interchangeable product is biosimilar to the reference product and can be expected to produce the same clinical result as the reference product in any given patient.
+An interchangeable product is a biosimilar to the reference product and can be expected to produce the same clinical result as the reference product in any given patient.

 It has been proven that there is no greater risk in terms of safety or diminished efficacy when switching or alternating a reference product by a biosimilar product.